ramanveerji/ApproverBot/README.md

 # Approver Bot
-This bot is made to approver upcoming join requests with an greeting message.
+This bot is made to approve upcoming join requests with a greeting message.

 ## Variables
 ```